Mobile Editing Apps - iOS Code Editors

 If you're married to Android, Droid Edit is your best bet.
 It allows you to manage files via SFTP as well as on Dropbox, Drive, Box, and even sends git commands through Github (which is flat out amazing).
 The customization (editor colors, themes, etc) are impressive and the ability to root into your own phone's files make this a must for Droid hackers.

 Crucial Features of Mobile Web Development Tools

 A Secure / Stable Connection.
 I think it's fair to say that FTP is the backup method for most developers, but in this case it really shouldn't be considered.
 SFTP is obviously a step up and where serious mobile editors should start.
 Since working remotely already has some inherent security concerns, using SSH to access your server should definitely be your preferred method of connectivity.

 Intelligent Use of Screen Space.
 Do you ever find yourself opening up multiple screens when you're working on a project?
 It's because scanning all that text and all those files requires one of two things - Either a lot of space or a smart utilization of that space.
 With that in mind, an efficient use of space and common sense navigation become very important to an applications overall usefulness.

 Additional Mobile Code Editing Apps

 Hopefully this has shed a little light on which mobile code editors you should be considering to enhance your development freedom.
 If you have any general questions or think other mobile code editors are being overlooked, please feel free to include them in the comments below and we'll take those into consideration.

-As always - thank you for dropping by and if you've found this post at all useful please be sure to share it with any of the social media buttons below.
+As always - Thank you for dropping by and if you've found this post at all useful, please be sure to share it with any of the social media buttons located below.